numerik11/pH-Regulator/README.md

 🌿 pH-Regulator

-An ESP8266 based pH regulation system using an I2C pH sensor, DHT22, and 20x4 LCD interface.
+An Arduino based pH regulation system using an I2C pH sensor, DHT22, and 20x4 LCD interface.
 Designed for hydroponics, aquaponics, and water dosing automation with real-time feedback and calibration.

 📦 Features